When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Specific symptoms or situations causing distress

-- Impact on daily functioning and relationships
+- Impact on daily life and relationships

 Goals and Expectations:

-- What you'd like to work toward (individually or as a couple)
+- What you'd like to work toward

-- Short-term and long-term therapeutic goals
+- Short-term and long-term therapy goals

 - Previous therapy experience and outcomes

-- Preferences and expectations from the therapeutic process
+- Preferences and expectations from the process

-Therapeutic Approach Discussion:
+Therapy Approach Discussion:

 - Clarification of confidentiality and privacy policies

-Practical Considerations:
+Practical Matters:

 - Session structure and scheduling options